 How B2B Data Creates Competitive Advantage for Go-to-Market Teams

 Traditional GTM motions no longer work in crowded markets.
-Cold outreach, broad campaigns, and manual research can't keep pace with buyer expectations or competitive pressure.
-In 2026, accurate, enriched data is the differentiator that separates high-performing teams from the rest.
+Cold outreach, broad campaigns, and manual research cannot keep pace with buyer expectations or competitive pressure.
+Companies that effectively harness commercial analytics are 1.5x more likely to achieve above-average growth, according to McKinsey, a finding that holds across B2B sales and marketing functions.

 Revenue leaders now evaluate data as infrastructure, not just a tool.
 It powers every stage of the funnel, from account identification to deal close.
 Without it, sales and marketing teams operate blind.